owen233666/Fowl-Play/README.md

 # Fowl Play

 An overcomplicated mod that adds a bunch of birds.
 Some of them add ambience, others have useful features and all of them try to annoy you as much as they can, just like real birds!

+Current mobs:

+- Penguin
+- Seagull
+- Robin
+- Pigeon

+Planned additions:

+- Crow
+- Falcon
+- Duck
+- More songbirds